Panic Attack Treatment Near Dallas, Texas

 What Is Panic Disorder?

 Panic disorder is a specific type of anxiety disorder that goes beyond the occasional panic attack; it’s when repeated attacks coincide with a persistent, crippling fear of when the next one might strike.
-That ongoing worry can take a real toll, making your teen feel constantly on edge and interfering with everyday life.
+That ongoing worry can take a real toll, making your teen feel constantly on edge and interfering with their everyday life.

 Teens with panic disorder often experience sudden, repeated episodes of intense fear and anxiety, accompanied by feelings of being out of control and fears of death or impending doom.
 They may start avoiding certain places, situations, or even activities they used to enjoy because they’re afraid of triggering another attack.
 Over time, this cycle of fear and avoidance can shrink their world, leaving them feeling isolated and powerless.

 It’s easy to confuse a panic attack with an anxiety attack, especially when your teen is in distress, but there are some important differences.
-Panic attacks tend to come on suddenly, often without a clear trigger, and the symptoms can be very intense: racing heartbeat, shortness of breath, dizziness, or even feeling like something terrible is about to happen.
+Panic attacks tend to come on suddenly, often without a clear trigger, and the symptoms can be intense: racing heartbeat, shortness of breath, dizziness, or feeling like something terrible is about to happen.
 Panic attack symptoms commonly peak within minutes and leave your teen feeling drained afterward.

 Anxiety attacks, on the other hand, usually build up more gradually in response to a stressor, such as a big test, social pressures, or ongoing worries.
 The symptoms may include restlessness, trouble sleeping, irritability, or physical tension.
 While they can be very uncomfortable, they don’t typically reach the same sudden intensity as a panic attack.

 What Is the Best Therapy for Panic Attacks in Teens?